confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 ## Documentation Updates

 * We will produce new guide(s) for the Java and JavaScript clients.
+* We will provide a new guide for the new HTTP API and retire the existing "REST" API documentation.
 * We will produce example applications showing how to use the client in a real app.
 E.g. using Spring Boot / Vert.x (Java) and Node.js (JavaScript)
-* The current documentation for the HTTP/REST API can remain more or less as-is with the removal of the problematic parts.
-* We will write up a document on the new wire protocol to encourage 3rd parties to implement new clients.
 * There may be some server side configuration changes due to the new server implementation.

 # Compatibility Implications